alxdelgado/graphql-react-app/README.md

 ## Project Title
-This project demonstrates the use of GraphQL, Apollo Client with React and the Spacex API.
+This project demonstrates the use of GraphQL, Apollo Client with React and the SpaceX API.

 ## Motivation
 Dedicated to learning new technologies.
 This has been one on my list to explore.